angela1C/angela1C/README.md

 ### Hi there 👋
-- 🔭 I’m currently a student in GMIT doing the Higher Diploma in Computing and Data Analytics.
+🔭 I am a student in GMIT completing the Higher Diploma in Computing and Data Analytics programme.
-- 🤔 I previously worked in the financial services industry
-- 🌱 I’m currently learning how to make interactive dashbaords and visualisations using Dash
----
-My account contains several project repositories which I will outline here:
+Some of the projects for the course are contained in the following repositories.

 - **Machine-Learning-and-Statistics-Project-2020**
-The aim of this project was to create a Flask web application that uses machine learning models to make predictions for the power output from wind turbines based on their wind speed values.
-Neural networks and polynomial regression models were used.
+A Flask web app that uses machine learning models to make predictions for the power output from wind turbines based on their wind speed values.

 - **Machine-Learning-and-Statistics-Tasks-Project-2020**
-Four statistics and machine-learning tasks to be completed in a single Jupyter [notebook](https://github.com/angela1C/Machine-Learning-and-Statistics-Tasks-project-2020/blob/0adb514fea6e8c7d49208d46c303ebf531aee6d0/Tasks.ipynb).
+Four tasks to be completed in a single Jupyter [notebook](https://github.com/angela1C/Machine-Learning-and-Statistics-Tasks-project-2020/blob/0adb514fea6e8c7d49208d46c303ebf531aee6d0/Tasks.ipynb).

 - **Data-Representation-Project-2020**
-The project for this module involved writing a Flask server program that consumes a REST API and creating a web interface.
+A Flask web app with REST API.
+CRUD operations on a MySQL database.
+Links to the Irish open data portal at <https://data.gov.ie> using the CKAN APIs.

 - **Multi-Paradigm-Programming-Shop-Project-2020**
 The project consisted of writing code for a shop in both a Procedural style and an Object Oriented manner using C, Python and Java as well as a report comparing the solutions achieved using the procedural approach and the object oriented approach.